solo-io/supergloo/doc/docs/cli.md

 Persistent flags:
 * `--matchers` (string, optional) list of comma seperated matchers. eg: ("*")
 * `-m --mesh` (string, required) name of mesh which will be the target for this rule
-* `-n --namespace` (string, required, default "default") namespace this rule will be installed into
+* `-n --namespace` (string, required, default: "default") namespace this rule will be installed into
 * `-d --destinations` (string, required) destinations for this rule.
 Each entry consists of an upstream namespace and and upstream name, separated by a colon. eg `<namespace:name>`
 * `--sources` (string, required) Sources for this rule.
 Each entry consists of an upstream namespace and and upstream name, separated by a colon. eg `<namespace:name>`
 * `-f --filename` (string, optional) filename containing info to construct route rule.
 Only yaml supported currently. note: currently this feature supports multiple data formats.
 Either use the form defined in the `routing_rule.proto` or one that conforms to the CLI.
-* `-s --static` (bool, optional, default false) As stated above. the CLI by default is interactive unless specified via this flag
+* `-s --static` (bool, optional, default: false) As stated above. the CLI by default is interactive unless specified via this flag

 Notes: